PintoGideon/notes/Javascript/ObjectOriented.md

 ```

 The ```userCreator.call()``` sends this as reference to the newly created object in userCreator.
 This userCreator function
 assigns the values name and score to the object which is essentially one layer above.
-Hence if we observe, the userCreator
+Hence if we observe, the userCreator.
-function does not return the object as we have not used a new keyword.
+The function does not return the object as we have not used a new keyword.
 It is just manipulating the object in the
 paidUserCreator.

 The paidUserCreator function returns an object which looks like this